 Personal Support Worker students pose for a class photo at Herzing College in Ottawa

-Looking for a health care career that doesn't require years of training, but allows you to make a huge difference in patients' lives?
+Looking for a health care career that doesn't require years of training, but allows you to make a huge difference in people's lives?
 Becoming a personal support worker (PSW) could be your ideal choice.

 You can earn a PSW diploma in just 9 months.
 By the time you graduate, you'll have all the skills needed to get hired at a hospital, long term care facility, or home-care company.